FacultadInformatica-LinkedData/Curso2017-2018/Assignment3/README.md

 * In Eclipse, using Java 8: Build Path -> Configure Build Path... -> Add external JARs (Add Jena lib folder)

+Once you have configured your environment using either way, you can test it by running the Task00 class.

 Check the Jena documentation to start learning about the API:

 * Getting started with Apache Jena [https://jena.apache.org/getting_started/](https://jena.apache.org/getting_started/)

 * Jena documentation overview (Javadoc)[http://jena.apache.org/documentation/](http://jena.apache.org/documentation/)